felipefanucchi/billscontrol/README.md

 Enjoy the application.
 I'll try to add some features like.
-* Localstorage.
+* Localstorage;
-* Responsive Layout.
+* Responsive Layout;
-* PDF of each month.
+* PDF of each month;
-* History of each month.
+* History of each month;
-* Report of the year and month.
+* Report of the year and month;
+* Each kind of expense or income will have categories that you gonna choose.

 ## Version 1
 The first part of the application should be response to.